barrelsofdata/spark-wordcount/README.md

-# Spark Boilerplate
+# Spark Word Count with Unit Tests
-This is a boilerplate project for Apache Spark.
-The related blog post can be found at [https://www.barrelsofdata.com/spark-boilerplate-using-scala](https://www.barrelsofdata.com/spark-boilerplate-using-scala)
+This is a project detailing how to write word count program in Apache Spark along with unit test cases.
+The related blog post can be found at [https://www.barrelsofdata.com/spark-word-count-with-unit-tests](https://www.barrelsofdata.com/spark-word-count-with-unit-tests)

 ## Build instructions
 From the root of the project execute the below commands